 Sipping afternoon tea while resting on a gilded hotel armchair is a delightful British tradition, but hardly sustainable as a daily pursuit.
-Hosting your own afternoon tea party, however, allows you to live like a royal - if only for a day.
+Hosting your own afternoon tea party, however, allows you to live like a royal and be a culinary arts expert - if only for a day.

 The long-standing tradition of an afternoon tea is rumored to have begun with Anna Maria Russell, the Duchess of Bedford in the 1840s, who set out to bridge the hangry lull between lunch and dinner.
 At that time, dinner was often served after 7:30 pm, leaving a long stretch between meals and a huge gap for hungry stomachs.
 Now, for many of us, the prospect of flitting around fine china is enough to cause a mild panic.
 Trying to avoid an accidental swipe of the pinkie in a cloud of clotted cream is downright nerve-wracking.
 Nevertheless, the leisurely pace, sheer variety of pastries, scones, and sandwiches, as well as the treat-yourself mentality provides a welcome respite from day-to-day concerns.
 For these reasons, it's important to carefully consider every aspect of the event before hosting.